samuelhbne/vpn-launchpad/README.md

 Please following this link to initialize credential for AWS
 <http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html>
 ###### What is "Default region name" and "Default output format"
-No worries, just leave them as it was if have no idea.
+No worries, just leave them as it is if have no idea.

 ## AWS free-tier user